-Habitat for Humanity of Williamson County was established in 1992 and sold its first house in 1993.
-Since then, we have provided housing for 242 children and 171 adults in 127 homes built by partner families and community volunteers.
+Habitat for Humanity Williamson-Maury was established in 1992 and sold its first house in 1993.
+Since then, we have provided housing for 260 children and 185 adults in 137 homes built by partner families and community volunteers.
 Initially building one or two homes per year, we have grown to build more than 10 new homes per year for the last five years.
 The Craftsman-styled homes are all built to energy-saving standards to reduce environmental impact and minimize long-term utility costs for low-income home owners.

-HFHWC addresses the worldwide need to eliminate substandard housing by partnering with Habitat for Humanity International, providing funding to build homes for more than 58 families in Poland and in Mozambique, where many families have been ravaged by the AIDS epidemic.
+HFHWM addresses the worldwide need to eliminate substandard housing by partnering with Habitat for Humanity International, providing funding to build homes for more than 70 families in Poland and in Mozambique and Lesotho where many families have been ravaged by the AIDS epidemic.

-In Williamson and Maury Counties, one of the fastest growing and most affluent areas in the country, there is a significant need for affordable housing, especially among school teachers, healthcare workers and public service employees.
+In Williamson County, one of the fastest growing and most affluent areas in the country, there is a significant need for affordable housing, especially among school teachers, healthcare workers and public service employees.
 More than 6,000 such families, with household incomes averaging less than $27,000 per year, qualify to purchase a Habitat home.
-Female heads-of-household with children comprise about 70 percent of Habitat homebuyers; minorities and mixed-ethnic / multicultural families comprise about 85 percent.
+Female heads-of-household with children comprise about 70 percent of Habitat home-buyers; minorities and mixed-ethnic / multicultural families comprise about 85 percent.

-HFHWC is the largest provider of affordable home ownership opportunities for low-income families, serving Williamson and Maury Counties.
-HFHWC helps to strengthen families and communities by empowering qualifying families to work in partnership with volunteers and donors to move from substandard living conditions to home ownership.
+HFHWM is the largest provider of affordable home ownership opportunities for low-income families, serving Williamson and Maury Counties.
+HFHWM helps to strengthen families and communities by empowering qualifying families to work in partnership with volunteers and sponsors to move from substandard living conditions to home ownership.

 Accomplishments from the past year:

-§ HFHWC built 8 new homes and rehabilitated another home in the last year.
-These new homes helped 33 children and 27 adults obtain affordable home ownership.
+§ HFHWM built 10 new homes in the past year.
+These new homes helped 18 children and 14 adults obtain affordable home ownership and safe living accomodations.

 Goals for the coming year:

-§ We will build ten or more new homes for hard-working, low-income families, and
+§ We will build twelve new homes for hard-working, low-income families

 Our greatest needs include: